marceldobehere/MAAL-Marcels-Amazing-Assembly-Language/MAAL/Docs/MAAB.md

 ## General Stuff

-MAAB is using Big Endian Byte Encoding!
+MAAB is using Little Endian Byte Encoding!

 ### Instruction Layout
 instructions look like this